mbroons/fsm-basics/README.md

-### A finite state machine implementation in Java
+### A minimal state machine implementation in Java

-It implements parts of the [scxml specification](https://www.w3.org/TR/scxml/).
+This is inspired from the [scxml specification](https://www.w3.org/TR/scxml/).

+No compound state.

+No parallel state.